 Under NYSDOT Sustainable design standards, sustainable resource practices will be employed.
-The most prominent public feature of the proposed certification effort will be the large photovoltaic solar panel array mounted on the south side of the new hangar roof (Parcel B).
-In addition to on-site renewable energy systems, ultrahigh efficiency boilers, daylighting of interior spaces, judicious use of recycled materials, and water-conserving plumbing fixtures will be considered as part of the internal strategy for sustainable compliance.
+Ultra-high efficiency boilers, daylighting of interior spaces, judicious use of recycled materials, and water-conserving plumbing fixtures will be considered as part of the internal strategy for sustainable compliance.